DefunctLizard/Spearmint-Customizer/README.md

 # Spearmint-OS
- A free, lightweight operating system based off of Ubuntu Linux Spearmint OS is focused on a consistent, clean experience.
+A script that installs all of the things you were going to do anyway on Ubuntu.